mtconnect/cppagent/styles/README.md

 it appends extra text at the end of the xml, confusing the browser.
 So copied/pasted that code into the main styles.xsl file.

-Windows also had trouble rendering the png files, so changed those to gifs.
+Windows also had trouble rendering both png and gif files, so changed those to jpgs.

 ## Installation